Saints Michael, Gabriel, and Raphael

 Gabriel also makes an appearance in Daniel’s visions, announcing Michael’s role in God’s plan.
 His best-known appearance is an encounter with a young Jewish girl named Mary, who consents to bear the Messiah.

 Raphael’s activity is confined to the Old Testament story of Tobit.
 There he appears to guide Tobit’s son Tobiah through a series of fantastic adventures which lead to a threefold happy ending: Tobiah’s marriage to Sarah, the healing of Tobit’s blindness, and the restoration of the family fortune.

 The memorials of Gabriel and Raphael were added to the Roman calendar in 1921.
-The 1970 revision of the calendar joined their feasts to Michael’s.
+The 1970 revision of the calendar joined their individual feasts to Michael’s.

-Each of these archangels performs a different mission in Scripture: Michael protects; Gabriel announces; Raphael guides.
+Each of the archangels performs a different mission in Scripture: Michael protects; Gabriel announces; Raphael guides.
 Earlier belief that inexplicable events were due to the actions of spiritual beings has given way to a scientific world-view and a different sense of cause and effect.
 Yet believers still experience God’s protection, communication, and guidance in ways which defy description.
 We cannot dismiss angels too lightly.

 Saints Michael, Gabriel, and Raphael are the Patron Saints of: